acend-io/rein-challenge/README.md

 # REIN, Inc Technical Challenge

 ### What is the challenge?
-This is a small Rails API applicaiton meant to be used for our code challenge assignment.
+This is a small Rails API application meant to be used for our code challenge assignment.
 Use this as the starting point for the code challenge.

 ### Stack